15x low maintenance dog breeds: house & apartment (small, medium-size, large)

 The Basenji are typically small in stature, with a short, glossy coat of fur.
 They rarely shed and need minimal grooming.

-As a bonus, this breed will take care of its own grooming needs – like cats, most Basenji are fastidious in nature and want to keep themselves clean.
+As a bonus, this breed will take care of its own grooming needs like cats; most Basenjis are fastidious in nature and want to keep themselves clean.

 Dalmatian

-This intelligent breed is known for being quick learners, excess energy, calm nature, devoted companion, beautiful coat.
-It was brought to popularity by a movie, but its origins go back several hundred years.
+This intelligent breed is known for being quick learners, having excess energy, a calm nature, being a devoted companion, and having a beautiful coat.
+It became popular through a movie, but its origins go back several hundred years.

 We think that’s worth it for a bit of shedding.